-If a city chose to become a town, it would gain the authority to expand its boundaries through annexation.
-That option is not available to cities due to a moratorium imposed by the General Assembly, but there is no moratorium on annexations by towns.5
+If a city decides to become a town, it would gain the authority to expand its boundaries through annexation.
+That option is not available to cities due to a moratorium imposed by the General Assembly, but there is no moratorium on annexations by towns.6

 If a town generated additional tax revenue after annexation and shifted some costs to the county, then a town council might do something a city council could not achieve: balance the budget.

 27 Virginia cities (red) had the option of becoming a town within the adjacent or surrounding county (beige) in 2017, unlike 9 cities with more than 50,000 people (blue)

 Source: Commission on Local Government, Part 1 - Overview and Fiscal Stress

 In 2005, 2013, and 2016 Martinsville officials considered reversion to town status, anticipating it would result in substantial reductions in taxes.
 The city and surrounding Henry County still operate independent school systems.
 County residents are reluctant to increase their taxes by having Martinsville revert to town status, and city residents are reluctant to dilute their political authority by merging with the county.

 Martinsville's mayor asked Henry County officials in 2017 to discuss cooperative measures to reduce costs, but the county supervisors were not willing to talk until the city developed specific proposals.
 Martinsville remains an independent city, for now.
 However, the local paper reported a response by the mayor to a citizens's question that provided a lot of wiggle room for changing the city's status:7

 in 2016, fiscal stress caused leaders in Martinsville and Petersburg to consider reversion to town status